top of page

 Book Review: The World To Come

-'Beautifully charming and lyrical, this is an evocative ode to our natural environment and the wildlife that call it home.' - Our Isles
+'Beautifully charming and wondorously lyrical, an ode to our natural environment and the wildlife that calls it home.' - Our Isles

 The World to Come (Magic Cat Publishing) follows the path taken by a father and young son through the natural environment, winding their way through woodlands, parklands, canals and riversides, and identifying the surrounding wildlife.
-As the book progresses, the father and son age, and towards the end of the book (spoiler alert), we discover the son brings along his child to explore the same paths alongside grandad, the father and son now inspiring the next generation to explore and appreciate the surrounding nature as they have done.
+As the book progresses, the father and son age, and towards the end of the book (spoiler alert), we discover the son brings along his child to explore the same paths alongside grandad, the father and son now inspiring the next generation to explore and appreciate the surrounding nature.

 Robert Macfarlane and Johnny Flynn's considered words skip, jump and thread through the book, mellifluous and energetic as the nature that they inspirit; the kingfisher 'flashes', a 'lick' of the wind and the 'swishes' of willow.